nds-spraakverarbeiden/nmk-corpus/README.md

-# Corpus of North Markian and Central Pomeranian (NMK Corpus)
+# Building a Corpus of North Markian and Central Pomeranian (NMK Corpus)

 > **DO NOT EDIT DIRECTLY**
 > - This is the public release repository for the NMK corpus.
 For internal development, please checkout [our private repository](https://github.com/acoli-repo/nmk-corpus) and run `make update_release` *in that repository* to update any data here.